ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Christmas: 1

-Days until 2025: 8
+Days until 2025: 7

-Days until Project 2025: 27
+Days until Project 2025: 26

-Days until the space gauntlet deadline: 85
+Days until the space gauntlet deadline: 84

-Days until I become old enough to have sex in Femboy Land: 95
+Days until I become old enough to have sex in Femboy Land: 94

-Days until I become old enough to have sex in Massachusetts: 460
+Days until I become old enough to have sex in Massachusetts: 459

-Days until I become old enough to have sex in New York: 825
+Days until I become old enough to have sex in New York: 824

-Days until I become old enough to have sex in California: 1191
+Days until I become old enough to have sex in California: 1190

-Days until I graduate high school: 1257
+Days until I graduate high school: 1256

-Days until the 2028 election or smth idk: 1414
+Days until the 2028 election or smth idk: 1413

-Days until the end of the 2020s: 1834
+Days until the end of the 2020s: 1833

-Days until the heat death of the universe: 4249
+Days until the heat death of the universe: 4248

 Discord: @bombcraft